When money is tight, and demolition is out of the question, a bathroom can still be updated with some paint and a couple of new fixtures.

 In the end, I chose the easiest and least expensive option: live with the floor as is.
 Besides, this kind of floor is actually coming back into style and is original to the house.

-- New brass vanity fixture replaces the chrome fluorescent fixture that would have been more at home in a gas station restroom.
+- New brass vanity fixture replaces the chrome fluorescent fixture that looked like it belonged in a gas station restroom.

 - New beveled mirror replaces the old silvered mirror.